adamdullenty/aws-webhook-throttling/README.md

 ### Invocation

-After successful deployment, you can invoke the deployed function by posting the below example payload to the deployed API Gateway endpoint URL:
+After successful deployment, you can invoke the deployed function by posting the below example payload to the deployed API Gateway endpoint URL with a content type of `application/json`:

 ```json
 {